elifesciences/XML-mapping/README.md

 The new MSID is hopefully very obviously fake.

+### elife-1234567890-v2.xml

+Forked from `elife-1234567890-v1.xml` to demonstrate several updates to handling of content, now adapted as XML for articles published under the Publish Review Curate (PRC) model.

+### elife-1234567890-v3.xml

 ### elife-00666.xml

 The original kitchen sink, kept until all organisation references are updated but otherwise archived.